Dennis Schmitt

-Dennis Schmitt (born May 23, 1946) is a veteran explorer, adventurer and composer.
+Dennis Schmitt is an American veteran explorer, adventurer and composer.

 Early life

 Schmitt grew up in Berkeley, California, the son of mixed German and American parentage.
 His father was a plumber.
 Displaying early aptitude with languages, music and mathematics, Schmitt graduated from Berkeley High School in 1963, and went on to study linguistics at UC Berkeley with Noam Chomsky in his late teens.
 Chomsky recruited Schmitt, aged 19, to travel to Alaska's Brooks Range and attempt to learn the Nunamiut dialect.